 From bodily harm to defamation, a tax fine or speeding – anyone can find themself in a criminal law situation.
-Based on a careful investigation of the facts, we provide humane legal advice to accompany you through often lengthy and emotional criminal proceedings.
+Do you want to file a criminal complaint or do you need a defense?
+Based on a careful investigation of the facts, our specialist lawyers for criminal law provide humane legal advice to accompany you through often lengthy and emotional criminal proceedings.
 As a specialist area, we offer legal advice and litigation in the context of victim aid, limited to those persons who declare their wish to participate in the proceedings as private claimants.

 Other specialist areas include tax, road traffic and administrative criminal proceedings in which we represent the accused competently vis-à-vis the public prosecutor and other state authorities.
 We do our utmost to ensure the sentence is as lenient as possible.
 We are conscientiously committed to safeguarding your (liberty) rights.